SUPERVISING APPRENTICES

 As apprentices enter the high-pressured and competitive legal sector straight from school, their interpersonal skills may be less developed than trainees who acquire these skills at university.

-This gap, coupled with a lack of buy-in from leadership teams, as well as a gap in supervisory skills, has contributed to challenges that include:
+This skills gap, coupled with a lack of buy-in from leadership teams, as well as a deficit in supervisory skills, has contributed to challenges that include:

 -